QuantDinger QuantDinger Docs

 Faster rebuilds

-If you only changed backend_api_python/.env, you can just run docker-compose restart backend — there is no need to rebuild the image.
+If you only changed backend env (backend.env or backend_api_python/.env), run docker compose restart backend — no rebuild needed.

 ini